Candidates for U.S. Representative, 4th District

 Oregon's 4th Congressional District is located in the southwest portion of the state.
 Coos, Curry, Douglas, Lane and Linn counties along with areas of Benton and Josephine counties make up the district.

-The winning candidate from each party in the primary election will be on the the November ballot.
+In the May 19 primary, voters will choose either a Republican or Democratic nominee for the 4th Congressional District.
+The winning candidate from each party in the primary election will be on the Nov.
+3 ballot.

 Democratic Party Democratic primary candidates